-For students in Kindergarten through 12th grade, Providence Academy offers a hot lunch and milk program every school day at a reasonable cost.
+For students in 4K Full day through 12th grade, Providence Academy offers a hot lunch and milk program every school day at a reasonable cost.
 A discounted price is given to students who sign up for lunch every day.
 Below are several pieces of important information about the lunch program.